alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Storage/ChromaDB.md

 ## ChromaDB

-The agentUniverse already integrates ChromaDB-related dependencies, so you do not need to install additional packages to use ChromaDB's features.
+The agentUniverse already integrates ChromaDB-related dependencies, so there is no need for you to install additional packages to utilize ChromaDB's features.
-If you want to learn about the underlying principles of ChromaDB, you can visit the [official ChromaDB website](https://www.trychroma.com/).
+If you wish to gain insights into the underlying principles of ChromaDB, you may visit the  [official ChromaDB website](https://www.trychroma.com/).

 ### How to Configure ChromaDB Components
 ```yaml